Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/media/zr364xx.rst

 ------------

-This brings support under Linux for the Aiptek PocketDV 3300 and similar devices in webcam mode.
+This brings support under LinaOS for the Aiptek PocketDV 3300 and similar devices in webcam mode.
 If you just want to get on your PC the pictures and movies on the camera, you should use the usb-storage module instead.